ericl/ray/README.rst

 |

-**Ray provides a simple, universal API for building distributed applications.**
+**Ray is an open source framework that provides a simple, universal API for building distributed applications.**

 Ray is packaged with the following libraries for accelerating machine learning workloads: